 - A family history involving skin cancer cases.

 - An above average number of moles on your body.

 - An organ transplant, or weakened immune sytem.

 You could substitute “melanoma” for “skin cancer” in personal, or family history, a potentially life threatening type of cancer.
 Age is a factor, due to accumulated exposure to UV radiation and disease development.

 These aspects matter, although young people do get skin cancer and all types of the disease are best avoided.
 We and our patients believe all skin cancers and every person deserve screening, a patient friendly procedure.

 Your screening session should not interfere with your day too much, no debilitating procedures, perhaps half an hour in total.

 Ample time for all your skin to be examined by a consultant dermatologist specialising in skin cancer.
 They may use a dermascope, a hand help microscope with a powerful light, able to capture images and video.

 Your consultant can take images for future comparison and in a few cases, could choose a relatively painless biopsy, where tissue analysis will help.
-This is a reducing event, with the latest technology able to provide optical biopsies.
+This is however becoming less likely, with the latest laser technology able to provide optical biopsies.

-Above all, they will talk to you, learn about your personal and family history, any concerns you have.
+Above all, your consultant will talk to you, learn about your personal and family history, any concerns you have.
 Skin cancer screening is by nature an individual process, focused on your needs and the condition of your skin.